pipiskal/basic-react-excersice/README.md

 #### Text :

 a generic text component that will provide us with the the needs of the site.
 Colors sizes etc. Another approach is to make a deal with the designer that h1 for example will look like that always. and structure from the beginning under your css globals your typography.
-Maybe a mid ore useful on a server side site not a client side with react
+Maybe a mid ore useful on a server side site not a client side with react.

+Under text you can also have your "keys" for the translation and with typescript "protect it" to accept it the correct context.
+The same goes with design system.
+You can make generic types from our theme.ts for example and add them in the components that use color - spacings - Icons etc as props so in case we add a new color it will appear everywhere.

 #### Button :